paintception/Deep-Quality-Value-DQV-Learning-/README.md

   * Install the requirements list in your favourite virtualenv with `pip install -r requirements.txt`

-  * The directory `./models/` contains the weights of the Value and Quality networks which have obtained the results that are reported in the paper.
+  * The directory `./models/` contains the weights of the Value and Quality networks which have obtained the results that are reported in the paper for the game Pong.
 If you aim to test one of these pre-trained networks you can run the `./models/DQV_Trained.py` script.
-Be sure to use the weights that match the appropriate Open-Ai environment.
+Be sure to use the weights that match the appropriate Open-AI environment.

   * If you aim to train a model from scratch, or adapt DQV on a different DRL problem, you can find the code for training the agents in `./train/`.
-The `.train_job.sh` script allows you to choose which Open-Ai environment you want to train your agents on, and which exploration strategy to follow.
+The `.train_job.sh` script allows you to choose which Open-AI environment you want to train your agents on, and which exploration strategy to follow.
 So far the code only supports e-greedy and Maxwell-Boltzman exploration.
 The script will call `DQV_learning.py` which is the code that has been used to train the networks that are present in `./models/`, and that matches with what is reported in the paper.
+Please note that if you aim to train an agent on a different game than Pong some modifications to the code might be needed.

- Training i.e. on the game Pong lasts ≈ 24 hours on a GTX 1080 GPU machine, the OpenAi agent should be defeated after ≈ 400 episodes (≈ 8 hours of training), whereas the environment should be fully solved in ≈ 600 episodes, with DQV obtaining a reward of ≈ 21.
+ Training on the game Pong lasts ≈ 24 hours on a GTX 1080 GPU machine, the OpenAI agent should be defeated after ≈ 400 episodes (≈ 8 hours of training), whereas the environment should be fully solved in ≈ 600 episodes, with DQV obtaining a reward of ≈ 21.